-The student's complete a unit on strategies for success (AS 3.9 - 4 credits).
-This involves them completing some baseline testing and then choosing and implementing strategies to ensure they are ready to complete the Hillary Outdoors Get 2 go Challenge.
-This involves them completing a course where they need to map read, complete challenges, run and mountain bike around a set course in the Whakarewarewa forest.
+The students complete a unit on strategies for success (AS 3.9 - 4 credits).
+This involves them completing some baseline testing and then choosing and implementing strategies to ensure they are ready to complete the Hillary Outdoors Rogaine series event.
+This involves them completing a course where they need to map read, complete challenges and run around a set course at McLaren's Falls, Tauranga.

 Leadership in the outdoors is the theme of term 3 (AS 3.8 - 4 credits).
 The students look at contemporary styles of leadership and utilise these styles in two outdoors activities.
 They have a mountain biking camp to the redwoods and a snow-based trip to Mount Ruapehu - where they work in groups with everyone taking on and assuming a leadership role.
 On return from these camps, they identify what style/s worked best for them and identify what works best in the outdoors.